ri-heme/thesis_template/README.md

 # Thesis template

 It's based on Joachim Johansen's thesis on phage genomics.
 The thesis has been stripped and could further be made less specific to the examples from the thesis.

-View the [original thesis](thesis_original.pdf) or the one created with [this template](thesis_template_overleaf.pdf)

 ## How to use

 You can create the template from the repository using overleaf, see instruction on [how to create an overleaf project from an exisiting git repository](https://www.overleaf.com/learn/how-to/Git_integration#Creating_an_Overleaf_project_from_an_existing_Git_repository).

 The general workflow of thesis writing was: